Meet the Team

 Brady Ward

-Brady is a first-year student studying Finance and Accounting at the Smeal College of Business.
+Brady is a sophomore studying Finance and Accounting at the Smeal College of Business.
 He began working at the Sokolov-Miller Financial and Life Skills Center in January 2024.
 Brady enjoys expanding his knowledge on various topics within personal finance.
 He loves to debate on these various topics and share his knowledge.
 Outside of work, Brady loves to stay active by lifting and running.
 He is involved in various clubs on campus to better himself and the University.

 Money Question for Brady: What do you wish more students understood about money?